-Tuition refunds for courses are issued to eligible students based upon the official notice of withdrawal being received by Registration and Records.
+Tuition refunds are issued to students when dropping courses before or on the last day for a 100% refund.
+Requests for course drops that are submitted in writing are effective according to the postmark date of the letter or the fax date and time.
 Full refund of tuition and fees is granted if the college cancels a course.
-Refer to the schedule for details about applicable refund dates.
-An appeal process is available for extenuating medical circumstances.
-The college reserves the right to make the final decision on all refunds.
 See also "Bursar," "Tuition and Fees," and "Financial Aid."